wh0am1-dev/ionic-agenda/README.md

 # ionic-agenda

-contact application made with :heart: and ionic
+contact management application made with :heart: and ionic